Check out my first novel, midnight's simulacra!

 Getting into the realm of diminishing returns, the XHF connector runs less than a dollar, but could still be replaced with soldered splicing (effectively free) or a solderfree heat connector (cents).

-Replacing the buck converter with voltage dividers would waste power, so I don't like that idea.
+Replacing the buck converter with voltage dividers would waste significant power (generating heat in the process), so I don't like that idea.

 pour one out for the homies